superbrown/tag-based-logger/README.md

 ...would produce an entry like this:

 	2015-05-05 08:34:12 WARN [[STATUS][CONNECTION_POOL][NOTIFY_ADMIN]] No connections available.

+Under the covers the tags map to standard log4j loggers.
+(Think of this as having the ability to log to multiple loggers at once.)
+Since multiple loggers can map to the same appender, it's not uncommon for an entry's tags to be handled by the same appender.
+In a case like this, the appender will make a single entry (rather than multiple) and the tags will appear consolidated (as in the examples above).

 The relationship between "tags" and appenders piggy-backs on log4j's mechanism for associating loggers and appenders.
 Loggers are configured as always, only using tag names.
 (Note: Class